Aar2284/EduSphere/README.md

-# student-hub
+# EduSphere

-Welcome to **student-hub**, an all-in-one educational website designed to help students learn through interactive content and multimedia.
+Welcome to **EduSphere**, an all-in-one educational website designed to help students learn through interactive content and multimedia.

 ## 🎯 Features